ralna/GALAHAD/doc/C/rst-dir/fdc.rst

 example calls
 -------------

-This is an example of how to use the package to ... ;
-the code is available in $GALAHAD/src/fdc/C/fdct.c .
+This is an example of how to use the package to find a subset of independent linear constraints; the code is available in $GALAHAD/src/fdc/C/fdct.c .
 A variety of supported Hessian and constraint matrix storage formats are shown.

 Notice that C-style indexing is used, and that this is flaggeed by setting